Learn More (FAQ)

 12: What should I wear when I receive manual therapy sessions?

 Please wear something that feels comfortable, keeping in mind you get the best results when you provide easy access to all body areas where we'll be working.
 Rolfing® and Manual Therapy rely on direct contact with bare skin.
 However, you should never feel more exposed than you like.
-I keep areas where we are nor working covered modestly.
+I keep areas where we are not working covered modestly.

 Visual cues on your body's surface help guide the work.
-It's easier for me and I can contact subtle tissue layers more effectively without a cloth layer in the mix.
+It's easier for me see what’s going on and to can contact subtle tissue layers more effectively without a cloth layer in the mix.
 Clothing can even make the right kind of manual contact impossible.
 That would limit how effectively I can work with you . . .
+Having said that, “Your Wish is My Command.”
 Learn More >>

 More FAQ are in the works.